contentful/contentful.js/CONTRIBUTING.md

 Code is documented using JSDoc 3, and reference documentation is published automatically with each new version.

 - `npm run docs:watch` watches code directory, and rebuilds documentation when anything changes.
 Useful for documentation writing and development.
 - `npm run docs:dev` builds code and builds docs afterwards.
 Used by `npm run docs:watch`.
 Code building is required as the documentation is generated from the unminified ES5 compiled sources, rather than the original ES6 sources.
+You should then open the generated `out/contentful/index.html` in your browser.
 - `npm run docs:build` builds documentation.
 - `npm run docs:publish` builds documentation and publishes it to github pages.